ANPI: Patria Indipendente

 ANPI publishes a magazine called Patria Indipendente (Independent Nation).
 Since 2015 it is only published digitally.

 The magazine focuses on historical-political issues, noting events related to the Italian resistance and promoting the respect of Constitutional themes.

 ANPI national festival

-Since 2008, every two years ANPI organizes its national festival.
+Since 2008, ANPI organizes its national festival.
 During the event, meetings, debates, and musical concerts that focus on antifascism, peace, and democracy are organized.